RohanAwhad/miniGPT/README.md

 -   torch.numel: Returns number of elements in the input
 -   Configuring optimizers to take into account decaying of certain parameters only and not all the parameters

+## 21st April, 2022

+Moving to the trainer.py

+-   torch.nn.DataParallel: Parallelization across multiple devices.
+Stores the model in `module`.
+Parallelizes across batch dimension.
+Recommended to use torch.nn.parallel.DistributedDataParallel.
+I will be updating mine to the recommended one.
+-   DataLoader(pin_memory): pin_memory first copies the Tensors into CUDA pinned memory.
+This speeds up the host-to-device data transfers